meteyou/docs/docs/btt-u2c-v1.x/klipper-usb-to-can.md

 ```

 ## Flash Klipper
-There are two ways to flash the Klipper firmware to the EBB.
+There are two ways to flash the Klipper firmware to the board.

 - [Flash the firmware via USB](#flash-klipper-via-usb) (without CanBoot)
 - [Flash the firmware via CAN](#flash-klipper-via-can) (with CanBoot)